wmo-im/csv2bufr/README.md

 [![Tests](https://github.com/wmo-im/csv2bufr/workflows/tests%20%E2%9A%99%EF%B8%8F/badge.svg)](https://github.com/wmo-im/csv2bufr/actions/workflows/tests.yml)

 csv2bufr is a Python package to transform CSV data into WMO BUFR.
 Currently, csv2bufr converts each row in a CSV to a BUFR message.
-Both a python module and CLI to the module are provided.
+Both a Python module and CLI to the module are provided.

 ### Installation
-The csv2bufr module relies on the ECCODES software library from ECMWF.
+The csv2bufr module relies on the [ecCodes](https://confluence.ecmwf.int/display/ECC) software library from ECMWF.
-Prior to installing the module ECCODES needs to be installed.
+Prior to installing the module ecCodes needs to be installed.
 As part of the repository this is done via a Docker image, this is currently built as part of the install process but future versions will rely on a pre-built image.

 Clone the repository and enter the csv2bufr directory, working from the dev branch.